AudioSceneDescriptionFormat/splines/doc/euclidean/splines.rst

     and additional values that are not points at all.
     We call them *control values*.
-    For example, `Hermite`_ splines pass through a set of control points, but they need additional information about the tangents (i.e. the first derivatives) at the transitions between segments.
+    For example, `Hermite`_ splines pass through a set of control points, but they need additional information about the tangent vectors (i.e. the first derivatives) at the transitions between segments.
     For higher-order splines they also need the second and higher derivatives.